James Hubbell (artist): Career

 Hubbell produced hand-crafted doors, stained-glass windows, gates, and sculpture using wood, stone, metal, glass and clay.
 His art and architecture were installed in homes, schools, gardens, pavilions, nature centers, churches, monasteries, a sorority house, museums and peace parks in California, Mexico, and worldwide.
 His art studio sat on a 40-acre ranch in Wynola, a community in Julian, California.
 During the 1950s and 1960s, Hubbell used natural, local materials to design Hobbit-like structures that became his family's compound.

 From 1954 until his death in 1983, Jim worked closely with Sim Bruce Richards, a prominent local architect in San Diego County.
 In 1960, Richards built "The Wishing Well Hotel" in Rancho Santa Fe, California for Hubbell's mother.

 Hubbell was a member of the Julian Arts Guild.
 His artwork is shown at the Santa Ysabel Art Gallery in the Hubbell Room.

 Personal life

-Hubbell married Anne Stewart in 1958, and soon after, the couple purchased their Wynola property.
+Hubbell married Anne Stewart in 1958, and soon after, the couple purchased their Wynola, CA property.
 They had four sons, for whom they built a separate structure, titled The Boys' House.
 In 2003 as a result of the Cedar Fire, the couple lost their home and Hubbell's studio, and other outbuildings located on the property.
 All were rebuilt, and they continued to expand in the years following.

 Hubbell died in Chula Vista, California, on May 17, 2024, at the age of 92.